Arizona Court Records

 Note: This search tool does not provide inmates’ dates of birth as the ADC aims to avoid inmates becoming victims of identity fraud and theft.

-The information provided on the ADC database is only for inmates in state facilities.
+The information provided on the ADC database includes inmates in state facilities.
 To find inmates in county or city jails, the requester may visit or send a letter to the sheriff’s office for a county jail, or the police department for a city jail.

 Requestors may also find an inmate on the websites of the counties or city jails where the arrest was made.
 For instance, Maricopa County has a website that allows users to search for an inmate at the county jail by last and first name, date of birth, and booking number.

-Requestors may also place a call to the county.
+Requesters may also place a call to the county.
 For instance, the Maricopa County Jail provides an automated information hotline for requesting inmate records.
 Interested persons may call the hotline at (602) 876–0322.
-Note that information from the jail’s automated system may only be obtained if the requestor has the following:
+Information from the jail’s automated system may require that requesters provide all of the following:

 How To Find A Federal Inmate In Arizona?